code-423n4/2024-06-panoptic/4naly3er-report.md

              // Return the premia as (token0, token1)
              return (premia.rightSlot(), premia.leftSlot(), balances);

-422:     /// @notice Calculate the accumulated premia owed from the option buyer to the option seller.
+424:     /// @notice Calculate the accumulated premia owed from the option buyer to the option seller.
-         /// @param user The holder of options.
+         /// @param user The holder of options
-         /// @param positionIdList The list of all option positions held by user.
+         /// @param positionIdList The list of all option positions held by user
-         /// @param computeAllPremia Whether to compute accumulated premia for all legs held by the user (true), or just owed premia for long legs (false).
+         /// @param computeAllPremia Whether to compute accumulated premia for all legs held by the user (true), or just owed premia for long legs (false)
-         /// @param includePendingPremium true = include premium that is owed to the user but has not yet settled, false = only include premium that is available to collect.
+         /// @param includePendingPremium If true, include premium that is owed to the user but has not yet settled; if false, only include premium that is available to collect
-         /// @return portfolioPremium The computed premia of the user's positions, where premia contains the accumulated premia for token0 in the right slot and for token1 in the left slot.
+         /// @return portfolioPremium The computed premia of the user's positions, where premia contains the accumulated premia for token0 in the right slot and for token1 in the left slot
-         /// @return balances A list of balances and pool utilization for each position, of the form [[tokenId0, balances0], [tokenId1, balances1], ...]. function _calculateAccumulatedPremia(
+         /// @return balances A list of balances and pool utilization for each position, of the form [[tokenId0, balances0], [tokenId1, balances1], ...] function _calculateAccumulatedPremia(
              address user,
              TokenId[] calldata positionIdList,